 Getting to Know Sunu band

-Sunu band is the first smart mobility aid that is designed to improve navigation for the blind and visually impaired.
-Sunu band combines a sonar or echolocation sensor with a high resolution vibrating actuator that the user can feel.
-Vibrations gently inform the user about objects or obstacles up to 15 feet (5 meters) away.
-Sunu band augments awareness of the user’s personal space and reduces accidents, ultimately providing a more confident and enjoyable mobility experience.
-On top of that Sunu band comes with additional and upgradable functions thanks to its integration with the Sunu App available for iPhones (and soon on Android devices).
+The Sunu Band is the first intelligent mobility aid that is designed to improve navigation for the blind and visually impaired.
+Sunu Band combines a sonar or echolocation sensor with a high resolution vibrating actuator that the user can feel.
+Vibrations gently inform the user about objects or obstacles up to 15 feet away.
+Sunu Band augments awareness of the user’s personal space and reduces accidents, ultimately providing a more confident and enjoyable mobility experience.
+On top of that Sunu Band comes with additional and upgradable functions thanks to its integration with the Sunu App available for iPhones (and soon on Android devices).

-- Vibratory alarms: set up alarms from the App with different vibratory patterns on the band.
+- Vibratory Alarms: Easily set up alarms from the App with different vibratory patterns on your Sunu Band.

 - Obstacle Detection: The sonar sensor enables you to perceive objects or obstacles that are within your environment.

-- Unlimited firmware updates: keep your band updated with the latests optimizations to the core functions of the Sunu band
+- Unlimited firmware updates: Keep your band updated with the latest improvements.

 Parts of the Sunu Band

-It is important that you familiarize yourself with the different parts of the Sunu band.
-The image below shows the parts of the Sunu band as viewed from its side, top and bottom
+It is important that you familiarize yourself with the different parts of the Sunu Band.
+The image below shows the parts of the Sunu Band as viewed from various angles.

-A: The sonar sensor is a round metal cylinder at one end of the band’s control pad.
+A. Orient the Sunu Band by locating the round metal cylinder at one end of the band’s control pad.
 This is the sonar sensor.
 The sonar sensor is a transducer that emits ultrasounds as well as detects the echo or reflected sound-waves that bounce back from objects or obstacles that are within the selected range while the Sunu Band is in obstacle detection mode.